gogopavl/spark-graphx-algorithms/README.md

 ## Running

-To submit a job using one of the scripts run the following commands:
+To submit a job using one of the scripts run the following command:

 ```
 ./Spark-2.4.3/bin/spark-shell -i path/to/script --conf spark.driver.args="path/to/dataset"